afg360/Bus2Go/scripts/exo/README.md

     "table": "Stops",
     "schema": {
       "id": "INTEGER PRIMARY KEY",
-      "agency": "TEXT NOT NULL",
+      "stop_id": "TEXT NOT NULL",
-      "stop_code": "INTEGER NOT NULL",
       "stop_name": "TEXT NOT NULL",
       "lat": "REAL NOT NULL",
       "long": "REAL NOT NULL",
+      "stop_code": "TEXT NOT NULL",
       "wheelchair": "INTEGER NOT NULL"
     },
     "descr": "From stops.txt, lists all the available stops for each agency."